Decay of two-dimensional superfluid turbulence over pinning surface

 We use three different Helmholtz resonators with a nanofluidic cavity height of $D\approx500$~nm, identical to those used in the steady state study \cite{novotny_critical_2025}, which differ in the geometry of the junction of channel and basin.
-The vortices in this system can be considered point-like since the lowest Kelvin wave frequency is about two orders of magnitude higher than the acoustic frequency \cite{yang_quantum_2025}.
-Following ref.~\cite{novotny_critical_2025} we denote ``C'' (corner) the resonator with wide channel, ``J'' (jet) the resonator with narrow channel and ``G'' (grid) the resonator with a grid at the connection between the basin and the channels; see geometry of the resonator channels in Fig.\ref{fig:meas_sequence}a and Fig.~\ref{fig:circuit}b for exact dimensions.
+The vortices in this system can be considered point-like since the lowest Kelvin wave frequency is two orders of magnitude higher than the acoustic frequency \cite{yang_quantum_2025}.
+Following ref.~\cite{novotny_critical_2025} we denote ``C'' (corner) the resonator with wide channel, ``J'' (jet) a narrow channel and ``G'' a grid at the connection between the basin and the channels; see geometry of the resonator channels in Fig.\ref{fig:meas_sequence}a and Fig.~\ref{fig:circuit}b for exact dimensions.

-\emph{Results} - The decay starting from several initial vortex densities $L_0$ and probe velocity amplitudes $v_p$ for the three geometries is shown in Fig.~\ref{fig:decay-data-all} at 1.3~K. The velocity of the probe mode is calculated from the resonance amplitude, equivalent to \cite{novotny_critical_2025}, before the turbulence is generated.
+\emph{Results} - The decay starting from several initial vortex densities $L_0$ and probe velocity amplitudes $v_p$ for the three geometries is shown in Fig.~\ref{fig:decay-data-all} at 1.3~K (all experiments took place at saturated vapor pressure).
+The shown curves are filtered by adjacent averaging (see End Matter for the smoothing procedure).
+The velocity of the probe mode is calculated from the resonance amplitude, equivalent to \cite{novotny_critical_2025}, before the turbulence is generated.
 As $t=0$, the moment when the fourth sound attenuation begins to recover from the turbulent steady state is chosen.
 In Fig.~\ref{fig:decay-data-all}, the $x$ axis is shifted by the ,,virtual origin time'' $t_0$, chosen to maximize the extent of the power law scaling of the fast initial decay; $t_0 \approx 0 \pm 0.2$~s for all cases.
 Likewise, the $y$ axis is shifted by the remanent vorticity $L_r$, which arises since the calculation of $L$ using \eqref{eq:L} relies on the reference value $a_0$ which refers to a state with an unknown number of vortices.
-It was chosen again to maximize the extent of the late-time power law scaling or was kept zero if no obvious power law scaling was present; $|L_r| < 5$~mm$^{-2}$ for all measured cases.
+It was chosen again to maximize the extent of the late-time power law scaling or was kept zero if no power law scaling was present; $|L_r| < 5$~mm$^{-2}$ for all measured cases.
+Both $t_0$ and $L_r$ were chosen by hand.